salmin609/salmin609.github.io/_pages/BattleSimulation.md

   - excerpt: "If not, we should check if object is collided with ally side objects."
 AllyCollision2:
   - excerpt: "Same as enemy collision check, but side should be same to check whether ally or not."
+AllyCollision3:
+  - excerpt: "If collided with ally, check ally animation status, if it isn't running, change current object's state to idle."
 term:
   - excerpt: ""
 ---